 NFR013 The project-developed applications shall provide a status indicator showing the progress towards completion of user triggered processing, search queries, exports and downloads.

-NFR013b The system shall comply with the section 508 Amendment to the Rehabilitation Act of 1973 section related to Web-based Intranet and Internet Information and Applications. [?]
+NFR013b The system shall comply with the section 508 Amendment to the Rehabilitation Act of 1973 section related to Web-based Intranet and Internet Information and Applications. [not tested]

-NFR013c The system shall comply with the ISO/TS 16071, “Ergonomics of human-system interaction – Guidance on accessibility for human-computer interfaces. [?]
+NFR013c The system shall comply with the ISO/TS 16071, “Ergonomics of human-system interaction – Guidance on accessibility for human-computer interfaces. [not tested]

 Performance and Scalability